-With Sunday marking the 20th anniversary of the Oklahoma City bombing, look back at the other violence that has occurred in April in America.
+With Thursday and Friday marking the 151st anniversary of the assassination of President Abraham Lincoln, look back at the other violence that has occurred in April in America.

 On April 19,1993, 76 people died in a fire at the Branch Davidian compound just outside of Waco, Texas.

 The Branch Davidians were a religious sect that at the time was led by David Koresh.
 Believing Koresh had stockpiled illegal weapons, federal agents attempted to serve a search warrant on the complex on Feb.
 28, 1993.
 An ensuing two-hour gun battle killed four agents and six in the compound.
 That began a 50-day standoff that ended with an attempted assault by the FBI and the deadly blaze.
 To this day, there is a dispute over whether the Davidians deliberately started the fire.